 Continue along the line, putting the needle down through the fabric where the previous stitch ends and coming up a stitch length beyond the spot where the thread emerges from the fabric.

-I’ll be leading a class on beginning embroidery featuring the backstitch and this little dove on Sunday, December 3 at Beetle and Fred in Beacon, New York.
+I’ll be leading an embroidery workshop featuring the backstitch and this little dove on Sunday, December 3, 2017 at Beetle and Fred in Beacon, New York.
 If you’re in the area, join us!
 Or visit the Sew Jewish Shop online to order your own Little Dove Embroidery Kit.

 Maria Bywater is the author of Sew Jewish: The 18 Projects You Need for Jewish Holidays, Weddings, Bar/Bat Mitzvah Celebrations, and Home.
 She teaches hands-on Judaica sewing workshops.